MichaelKraft/install-teamspeak/README.md

 Just what it says on the box.

 * Creates a teamspeak user for the service
-* Downloads, extracts and installs the package
+* Downloads, extracts and installs the package in /home/teamspeak
-* Installs the contents in the teamspeak user's home dir, sets permissions
 * Creates the service entry for systemd
 * Starts the service
 * Outputs the Privilege Key.